Converting temperature (Kelvin) to RGB: an overview

 Caveat 2: due to its relative simplicity, this algorithm is fast enough to work in real-time on reasonably sized images (I tested it on 12 megapixel shots), but for best results you should apply mathematical optimizations specific to your programming language.
 I’m presenting it here without math optimizations so as to not over-complicate it.

 Caveat 3: this algorithm is only designed to be used between 1000 K and 40000 K, which is a nice spectrum for photography.
-(Actually, it’s way larger than most photographic situations will ever call for.)
-While it will work for temperatures outside these ranges, the estimation quality will decline.
+(Actually, it’s way larger than most photographic situations call for.)
+While it will work for temperatures outside these ranges, estimation quality will decline.

 Special thanks to Mitchell Charity